Roma, Queensland: Agriculture

 The Maranoa's agriculture industry is worth approximately $620 million annually, 64.3% being generated from crops.
 58.7% of businesses in the Maranoa are in the agriculture, forestry and fishing sector, which employs 32.7% of the region's workforce.
 2005 was a record year for Roma saleyards processing 390,000 head of cattle.
 Roma is home to the largest store cattle saleyards in the Southern Hemisphere.
 Saledays are Tuesday (for the big sales) and Thursday (for the fat cattle) Forestry plantations include Hardwood and Cypress Pines.
 Roma and the Maranoa region is home to Australia's most active native Cypress Pine sawmilling.

 Oil and Gas

 In 1906 natural gas was used for lighting in Roma.
 The industry has expanded as more reserves were discovered.

 Origin Energy's Spring Gully Coal Seam Gas Development is about 80 km north of Roma and its projects include an 87 km gas pipeline to Roma's neighbour town of Wallumbilla to connect with the 434 km Roma to Brisbane Pipeline hub there.

-Origin Energy is proposing Spring Gully Power Station as an $870 Million, 1,000 MW power station that will provide electricity to South-East Queensland.
-With a base at the Spring Gully CSG site, the power station will have the benefit of being close to the source of gas and able to use the waste-water left over from the other CSG operations.

 Santos GLNG is developing CSG fields in the district and is undertaking the project on behalf of a joint venture arrangement with Santos Limited, Petroliam Nasional Berhad, TotalEnergies and Korea Gas Corporation.
 The projects are spatially intensive and include production and monitoring wells, underground gas storage, injection wells, fixed above-ground gas field facilities, water management infrastructure, and above and below-ground gas and water pipelines.